 k) that there is a need to specify an appropriate e.i.r.p. limit and, where necessary, operational restrictions for WAS, including RLANs, in the mobile service in the bands 5 250-5 350 MHz and 5 470-5 570 MHz in order to protect systems in the EESS (active) and SRS (active);

-l) that the deployment density of WAS, including RLANs, will depend on a number of factors including intrasystem interference and the availability of other competing technologies and services
+l) that the deployment density of WAS, including RLANs, will depend on a number of factors including intrasystem interference and the availability of other competing technologies and services;

+m) that the results of studies indicate that the attenuation offered by the car and train hull when WAS, including RLANs, operate inside automobiles and trains with a mean e.i.r.p. of 40 mW and 200 mW, respectively, enables the same level of protection of incumbent services when WAS, including RLANs, are used indoor with a mean e.i.r.p. of 200 mW,

 further considering

 a) that the interference from a single WAS, including RLANs, complying with the operational restrictions under resolves 2 will not on its own cause any unacceptable interference to FSS receivers on board satellites in the band 5 150-5 250 MHz;